vampserv/getting-started-ios/README.md

     pod 'MagnetMobileServer', :git => 'git@bitbucket.org:magneteng/magnet-sdk-ios-2.3.0.git'
     pod 'magnet-mobile-assets', :path => 'Source'

-This would install the Magnet Mobile Server for iOS and your generated mobile API in your project in the next step.
+This would install the Mobile SDK for iOS and your generated Mobile API in your project in the next step.
 At this stage, your Xcode project directory structure should look like this:
 ![Create Project](https://dl.dropboxusercontent.com/u/25131624/Xcode-Project-Directory-Structure.png)

+A sample Podfile is also available in the generated Mobile API here: `~/MABProjects/jumpstart/mobile/apis/assets/ios/Podfile`

 #### Install dependencies in your project
 If you haven't installed CocoaPods already, you can follow the installation instructions on their website: http://cocoapods.org